rubenhortas/rubenhortas.github.io/_posts/2024-02-13-htb-devvortex.md

 File Type: Ruby script, ASCII text
 ```

-We can see that the exploit it's a ruby script but with python extension.
+We can see that the exploit it's a ruby script, but, with python extension.
 We copy it to a working folder and we install the gems required by the script:

 ```